Montgomery C. Meigs: Civil War

 Just before the outbreak of the Civil War, Meigs and Lt.
-Col. Erasmus D. Keyes were quietly charged by President Abraham Lincoln and Secretary of State William H. Seward with drawing up a plan for the relief of Fort Pickens, Florida, by means of a secret expedition.
+Col. Erasmus D. Keyes were quietly charged by President Abraham Lincoln and Secretary of State William H. Seward with drawing up a plan for the relief of Fort Pickens in Florida, by means of a secret expedition.
 In April 1861, together with Lieutenant David D. Porter of the Navy, they carried out the expedition, embarking under orders from the President without the knowledge of either the Secretary of the Navy or the Secretary of War.

 On May 14, 1861, Meigs was appointed colonel, 11th U.S. Infantry, and on the following day, promoted to brigadier general and Quartermaster General of the Army.
 The previous Quartermaster General, Joseph Johnston, had resigned and become a general in the Confederate Army.
 Meigs established a reputation for being efficient, hard-driving, and scrupulously honest.
 He molded a large and somewhat diffuse department into a great tool of war.
 He was one of the first to fully appreciate the importance of logistical preparations in military planning, and under his leadership, supplies moved forward and troops were transported over long distances with ever-greater efficiency.

-Of his work in the quartermaster's office, James G. Blaine remarked:
+James G. Blaine, commenting on Meigs' work in the quartermaster's office, said:

 Montgomery C. Meigs, one of the ablest graduates of the Military Academy, was kept from the command of troops by the inestimably important services he performed as Quartermaster General.
 Perhaps in the military history of the world there never was so large an amount of money disbursed upon the order of a single man ...
 The aggregate sum could not have been less during the war than fifteen hundred million dollars, accurately vouched and accounted for to the last cent.

-Secretary of State William H. Seward's estimate was "that without the services of this eminent soldier the national cause must have been lost or deeply imperiled."
+U.S. Secretary of State William H. Seward estimated that "without the services of this eminent soldier the national cause must have been lost or deeply imperiled."